MohamedWaelAlsayed/Airline_Booking_System/README.md

 flights available with different timings for a particular date with the option to look for flights via direct one-stop flight.

+I used php as Backend and sql server for DBMS

 MADE BY-
 Mohamed Wael